 This is a 16 credit-hour experience of graded (A-E) credit.
 You will need to apply early since some agencies require security clearances.

 SUNY Brockport directs the Washington Internship Program.
 For the latest information, please visit the Washington Semester website.
-This site includes program information, costs, and application forms (application, permission sheet, housing).

 After completing your application (including obtaining two letters of recommendation), you must meet with Dr. James J. Sobol, Chair, Criminal Justice Department, SUNY Buffalo State (C114, Classroom Building).
 Dr. Sobol must approve applications before sending them to the SUNY Brockport coordinator.